Which luxury SUV is right for you?

 Top speed: 157mph

-Trust the Swedes to make things simple.
-Volvo’s flagship luxury SUV has three similar levels of trim, a hybrid option and ultra-low CO2 emissions as a result.
+Finally, we come to Volvo.
+And trust the Swedes to make things simple.
+Volvo’s flagship luxury SUV is a hybrid with an impressive 31 miles of pure electric range, but enough style and swagger to get by.
 It’s that rarest of beasts; an über-powerful, über-practical option with an eco-minded slant.

 And the luxury comes with a different spin, too.
-Rather than Bentley or Rolls-Royce’s sumptuous interiors, Volvo have rolled into the sector with chic Scandinavian simplicity — all linear walnut inlays and charcoal upholstery.
-This, then, is your ideal luxury SUV if you want comfort and ability.
+Rather than Bentley or Rolls-Royce’s sumptuous interiors, Volvo has rolled into the sector with chic Scandinavian simplicity — all linear walnut inlays and charcoal upholstery.
+This, then, is your ideal luxury SUV if you want comfort and practicality.
 And, after all, what more would you want from a luxury SUV?